Acrylamide and Cancer Risk

 What is acrylamide?

-Acrylamide is a chemical used mainly in certain industrial processes, such as in producing paper, dyes, and plastics, and in treating drinking water and wastewater.
-It is found in small amounts in some consumer products, such as caulk, food packaging, and some adhesives.
+Acrylamide is a chemical used mainly in certain industrial processes, such as in making paper, dyes, and plastics, and in treating drinking water and wastewater.
+There are small amounts in some consumer products, such as caulk, food packaging, and some adhesives.
 Acrylamide is also found in cigarette smoke.

-Acrylamide can also form in some starchy foods during high-temperature cooking processes, such as frying, roasting, and baking.
-Acrylamide forms from sugars and an amino acid that are naturally present in food; it does not come from food packaging or the environment.
+Acrylamide can also form in some starchy foods during high-temperature cooking, such as frying, roasting, and baking.
+Acrylamide forms from sugars and an amino acid that are naturally in food; it does not come from food packaging or the environment.

 How are people exposed to acrylamide?